 In total, there were 10 challenge spots, eight “No Maintenance” dirt roads, a ton of gravel, and just enough pavement to connect everything together.
 The longest challenge spot was over two and a half miles worth of trail, including one hellacious rock garden, and the shortest just under a quarter mile of bushwhacking goodness.
 The Brush Creek Daytripper tackled beautiful terrain in Northeast Ohio with amazing views of The Ohio River along with a couple of its tributaries, local farmlands, hilly forests, and forgotten small towns.

-The Fools Ride on April Fools Ride ADV Rally is an extension of the Brush Creek Daytripper Rally and will be running April 9-11, 2021.
+The Fools Ride on April Fools Ride ADV Rally is an extension of the Brush Creek Daytripper Rally.
 The Brush Creek Daytripper Rally was a two day event with a 50 mile group ride on Friday as well as the ADV Dual Sporting loop on Saturday.
 The Fools Ride will use updated versions of the Brush Creek Daytripper routes as well as add a third riding day.
-There are five available routes, three are straight ADV routes that can be downloaded to a GPS for self-paced/self-guided tours.
-The Saturday Brush Creek Daytripper route will be a group ride and is rated moderate with 12 optional expert challenge areas.
-Sunday’s group ride is dubbed The Hardcore Encore, which will be an expert only 50 mile loop.
-Any participants not wanting to do the Brush Creek or Hardcore Encore group rides can utilize one of the three self-guided routes.
+The Rally is set up for all skill levels and covers approximately 600 miles in three Northeast Ohio Counties.
+There are several available routes including straight ADV routes that can be downloaded to a GPS for self-paced/self-guided tours.
+Group rides will be organized for the tougher ADV Dual Sporting routes.

 Join Appalachian ADV and the rest of The Fools at this year’s event or try to catch us at one of our other events!